+There must not be overlapping scale ranges (that is, overlaps between values of optimum display scale and minimum display scale) between datasets covering the same geographical area.

-When the systems viewing scale is smaller than the value indicated by minimum display scale, features within the Data Coverage feature are not displayed, except where the SENC does not contain a dataset covering the area at a smaller scale, in which case the dataset will be displayed at all smaller scales.
+When the boatmaster’s selected viewing scale (MSVS) is smaller than the value indicated by minimum display scale, features within the Data Coverage feature are not displayed, except where the the System Databasedoes not contain a dataset covering the area at a smaller scale, in which case the dataset will be displayed at all smaller scales.

-When the viewing scale is larger than the value indicated by maximum display scale, the overscale indication, in the form of an overscale factor and pattern covering the area that is overscale, must be shown.
-When own vessel’s position is covered by a dataset with a larger maximum display scale that the skipper’s selected viewing scale (SSVS) an indication is required and should be shown on the same screen as the chart display.
+When the MSVS is larger than the value indicated by optimum display scale, the overscale indication, in the form of an overscale factor and pattern covering the area that is overscale, must be shown.
+When own vessel’s position is covered by a dataset with a larger optimum display scale than the MSCS is available, an indication is required and should be shown on the same screen as the chart display.